-In a previous blog i mentioned that upon obtaining my daily coffee at a local service station at 6 am in the morning i was not surprised to see that tradies coming in for their early morning coffee and either a muffin or a Pie or pastie!
+In a previous blog, I mentioned that upon obtaining my daily coffee at a local service station at 6 am; I was not surprised to see tradies coming in for their early morning coffee and either a muffin or a Pie or pastie!

-If they could sell beer at that time of the morning then i have not doubt that would be on the menu as well!
+If they could sell beer at that time of the morning, then I have no doubt that would be on the menu as well!

-Ok Tradies do have it tough – early morning starts on the job at 7 am mean many Will get up at 5 am or thereafter and either skip the home breakfast to get on the road or breakfast might be a quick cereal with toast and then get out of the home door.
-Not a good start to the day as the body needs good fuel for the day and lots of vitamins and minerals and phyto -nutrients ( plant nutrients that contain enzymes) for lasting energy/ immunity and tissue strength.
+Tradies do have it tough – early morning starts on the job at 7 am mean many Will get up at 5 am and either skip the home breakfast to get on the road, or breakfast might be a quick cereal with toast and then out of the home door.
+Not a good start to the day as the body needs lots of vitamins and minerals and phytonutrients ( plant nutrients that contain enzymes) for lasting energy, immunity and tissue strength.

-Recent research has shown that in Victoria 25% of school children do not have breakfast and some 75% of adult males do not get their daily requirements of fruit and vegetables!
+Recent research has shown that 25% of schoolchildren do not have breakfast in Victoria, and some 75% of adult males do not get their daily fruit and vegetables!

-So why is a good diet and especially a good start to the day so important?
+So why is a good diet and especially an excellent start to the day so important?

-Tradies as a group are particularly prone to an increase risk of a wide range of diseases such as Heart Disease, Bowel issues and Gut complaints, Arthritis and Eye problems not to mention weight gain and diabetes.
-To prevent these disorders and to have Radiant Health through the day then the body must be nourished .
+Tradies as a group are particularly prone to an increased risk of a wide range of diseases such as Heart Disease, Bowel issues and Gut complaints, Arthritis and Eye problems not to mention weight gain and diabetes.
+Especially diabetes and Cardiovascular disease.
+The body must be nourished with the right foods to prevent these disorders and have Radiant Health throughout the day.

-A better option for Blood glucose control is the high protein breakfast such as three scrambled eggs with some diced veg or meat protein.
+A better option for Blood glucose control is the high protein breakfast, such as three scrambled eggs with some diced veg or meat protein.
 The diet for Chinese coolies in Singapore when ships had to be unloaded by hand was chicken and rice laksa for breakfast.
-The “coolies” commenced work around 7 or before and worked 10 hour days lugging heavy loads and cargo.
-So a big and easy to digest breakfast was a critical meal for them for the day.
-On many of the old wharfs there were many cafe’s devoted to making these high protein curries and some have carried over until today and are popularised by the Vietnamese “pho” which can be had for either breakfast or lunch.
+The “coolies” commenced work around seven or before and worked 10 hour days lugging heavy loads and cargo.
+So an extensive and easy to digest breakfast was a critical meal for them for the day.
+On many of the old piers, there were many cafe’s devoted to making these high protein curries, and some have carried over until today and are popularised by the Vietnamese “pho”, which can be had for either breakfast or lunch.

-Lunch can be a big salad sandwich or a Vietnamese Bian mei roll with lots of vegetables.
-One tradesperson that I know brings a big thermos of Beef soup and root vegetables for lunch – he claims that this is easier to digest and quicker to eat during the short work break.
+Lunch can be a big salad sandwich or a Vietnamese Bian mei roll with many vegetables.
+One tradesperson that I know brings a big thermos of Beef soup and root vegetables for lunch – he claims this is easier to digest and quicker to eat during the short work break.

 Dinner suggestions are a big plate of salad or vegetables with some protein.
-Sure for those who do not have weight issues then some rice or potato on the plate ( no chips) can be looked at.
-Generally Less protein is required at the end of the day so only a small serve is required .
+Sure for those who do not have weight issues, then some rice or potato on the plate ( no chips) can be looked at.
+Generally, Less protein is required at the end of the day, so only a small serve is needed.

-For further information please contact me on www.adelaidenaturopath.net.au
+For further information and a free health check, don’t hesitate contact to me on www.adelaidenaturopath.net.au.